4lisyd/4lisyd/README.md

-Senior HTML engineer. it is a joke.
+Senior HTML engineer. (it is a joke)

 Also, Humans are capable of doing great things.
 The human brain is vastly more powerful than even the best GPU in many aspects, therefore, NEVER GIVE UP!